shreyas-nikam/68714c985887adf827c47d2f/documentation.md

     st.header("Normalized Standard Deviation Calculator")
     st.markdown(r"""
 **Business Value:**
 The normalized standard deviation of cost per trade is a valuable metric for monitoring operational efficiency and identifying potential cost overruns.
 By understanding the variability in cost per trade, firms can better control expenses and improve overall profitability.
-This aligns with the Handbook's discussion of learning from other industries [5].

 **Technical Details:**
 - The `calculate_normalized_std_dev` function calculates the normalized standard deviation using the following formula: